beyarkay/masters-thesis/README.md

 the dataset and see how quickly each model trains.
 If it looks like we haven't reached data saturation, then record more data.

+## 2023-07-24

+Deadlines:

+- When is the hand in?

+Still to complete:

+- Lit Review
+- Methodology
+- Results
+- Conclusion
+- Introduction

+Questions:

+- Details about what exactly is expected of each chapter

+Weeks:

+- 2023-07-24 [01]:
+- 2023-07-31 [02]:
+- 2023-08-07 [03]:
+- 2023-08-14 [04]:
+- 2023-08-21 [05]:
+- 2023-08-28 [06]:
+- 2023-09-04 [07]:
+- 2023-09-11 [08]:
+- 2023-09-18 [09]:
+- 2023-09-25 [10]:
+- 2023-10-02 [11]:
+  - 4 October: **Deadline for December Graduation**
+- 2023-10-09 [12]:
+- 2023-10-16 [13]:
+- 2023-10-23 [14]:
+- 2023-11-30 [15]:
+- 2023-11-06 [16]:
+  - 1 November: **Deadline for March Graduation**

+Previous timeline:

+- March & April: Perform the experiments & do autocomplete
+- May: Background
+- June: Literature Review
+- July: Methodology
+- August: Results
+- September: Conclusion and Introduction

+## 2023-07-20

+Thursday meeting due to Trienko's holiday on the Monday

+- Literature review still not complete.
+- Many more references (300+) than I thought
+- Describing each of them in turn isn't going to work out

+TODO:

+- Summarize by theme, not by year or decade
+- focus on the glove-based systems, brief summaries of others
+- note the journal and focus on those with a high "impact factor"
+- Only describe the high-impact papers, as judged by your own intuition
+- Make tables of paper, year, citations, contributions, etc
+- make tables with the common hardware, common datasets, common electronics pieces
+- Make plots:
+  - Nodes and edges graph of the papers and their citations: look at the islands
+  - Citations vs year
+  - Datasets over time
+  - application over time
+- Note that many papers seem to duplicate other research, or do something inferior to it
+- Make a note that many papers don't reference many other papers except for one or two seminal reviews.
+It seems like a common story that someone will have an idea that "gesture based input doesn't exist" and also "gesture based input is cool" so they throw together a prototype and publish it.
+- Maybe the reason why so many papers have poor literature reviews is because there doesn't seem to be any coherence in the field?

 ## 2023-07-03

 - DTW?